 Is it any good?

-For starters, there are no puppies in CHRISTMAS PUPPY.
-The closest approximation is an elderly Maltese who makes rare appearances, and even then, seldom leaves its cushion, and sometimes narrates the events in an incredibly annoying voiceover.
+This movie has a hilariously strange premise, the inevitable result of lazy direction and slipshod writing.
+For starters, there are no puppies in CHRISTMAS PUPPY; the closest approximation is an elderly Maltese who makes rare appearances, and even then, seldom leaves its cushion, and sometimes narrates the events in an incredibly annoying voiceover.
 Moving right along, there is something more than a little creepy about a teen boy who basically breaks into a home and earns the trust of a family under criminally false pretenses, and is put up to stealing the father's credit card in order to book a flight for the grandmother living in Michigan.
-It's a hilariously strange premise, the inevitable result of lazy direction and slipshod writing.

 The actors try to make the best with what little they've been given, and their commitment to the utter ludicrousness of the scenes is borderline heroic, but overall, this movie is a horrible Christmas cocktail of trite, boring, and nonsensical.